SemanticWebBuilder/SWBBundle/README.md

 Whatever option you choose, the application's WAR will be generated in folder **SWB/target**.

+## Download and Build the Last Version

 To download and build the last version:

-Last Version:

 ```sh
 git clone --recursive https://github.com/SemanticWebBuilder/SWBBundle.git